-Around the globe the Software-as-a-Service (SaaS) platforms have revolutionized industries, bringing leading solutions to companies of all sizes, quickly and cost-effectively.
+Around the globe multi-tenant Software-as-a-Service (SaaS) platforms have revolutionized industries, bringing leading solutions to companies of all sizes, quickly and cost-effectively.
 We now expect software to be available on a pay as you go (or subscription) basis, to update and improve all the time and to have the flexibility to switch provider if we are unsatisfied with the service we receive.

-Design, Build, Operate, Maintain (DBOM) Bespoke Fare Collection Systems
+The Problems with Design, Build, Operate, Maintain (DBOM) Bespoke Fare Collection Systems

-A Design Build Operate Maintain approach to delivering a new system to an agency does exactly what it says on the tin.
-Each agency has to invest time and money developing what they need, getting a supplier to build a system for them (from scratch) to meet strict and detailed specifications set out in the agency’s RFP.
+A Design Build Operate Maintain approach to delivering a new system to an authority or agency does exactly what it says on the tin.
+Each agency has to invest time and money developing what they need, getting a supplier to build a system for them (from scratch) to meet strict and detailed specifications set out in the RFP.
 The system then needs to be operated and maintained usually for a significant amount of time.

 With a Design, Build, Operate, Maintain model for systems delivery, each agency purchases its own solution to fit bespoke specifications, using bespoke software and hardware.
 As a result, these systems are expensive to build, operate and maintain.
 They are also slow to deploy and updates are expensive and time-consuming (if they happen at all).